ConfusedHello/USB-Mic/JOURNAL.md

 ---

+**Total time spent: 132hrs**

+## July 3rd-9th
+Submitted another 10 point project in the last week!
+The last few days I've returned to working on the PCB, and finalising component selections.
+I've also thrown together a quick model of the case and some renders!
+All the images are available in the [README](https://github.com/ConfusedHello/USB-Mic) on Github!

+**Time spent: 16hrs**

+## June 27th
+HELLO AGAIN THE SCHEMATIC IS FINISHED

+**Time spent: 3hrs**

+## June 26th
+Finished schematic, will do final review tomorrow.
+Have started working on selecting footprints for SMD components.

+**Time spent: 5hrs**

 ## June 25th
 One business week later - I'm partially back!
 My gimbal has been submitted successfully and the invite to Undercity has been received!!
 Spent a little time today finishing up the schematic.
 Realistically I'll work on the PCB tomorrow - its the final week of Term 3 so prepare for some 12hr days over the holidays.